01 of 12

 1910 Indian Head Type Quarter Eagle ($2.50 gold piece); designed by Bela Lyon Pratt; weight 4.18 grams; 90% gold/10% copper; diameter 18 mm.

-This series and its Half Eagle sister have devices which are set incuse, rather than raised, like most American coins.
+This series and its half eagle sister have devices which are set incuse, rather than raised, like most American coins.
 The coin also lacks a rim, although it does have reeded edges.
-The specimen shown was graded MS-62 by NGC and sold for $650.00 in June of 2006.Continue to 5 of 12 below.
+The specimen shown was graded MS-62 by NGC and sold for $650 in June 2006.Continue to 5 of 12 below.

 05 of 12